reiruso07/WRO2025_Future_Engineers-Team-Violet/README.md

 The orientation of the robot is defined by the first corner, if the corner is of the rigth side it means that the direction is clockwise and vice versa.
 ### Route Determination
 The determination of the routes is based on the color of the cone next to the robot.
-If the python code detects a color this information will be sent to the arduino and transformed into a left or right turn depending on the detected color.
+If the Python code detects a color this information will be sent to the arduino and transformed into a left or right turn depending on the detected color.

 ## Data Sending
 First of all, we import the `smbus` library and then declare the `i2c identifier` that the Raspberry Pi 5 will have, additionally, the `i2c address` that the Raspberry Pi 5 has is placed, which is obtained thanks to a command executed in the terminal; then we create a function in charge of sending the information to the Arduino Mega 2560 R3 through a USB connection.